telekom/3gpp-meeting-tools/puml2visio/README.md

 * Drag and drop a `.docx` file onto this tab.
 The app will unzip the archive in milliseconds, extract the clean `.vsdx` files, and place them right next to your original Word document.

 ### 🛠 System Toolbar (Console Header)
+* **🖥️ Task Manager:** Open the COM Process Manager to identify and kill background headless instances of Visio or PowerPoint that may have crashed.
 * **📡 Proxy:** Update your network configuration on the fly and test the connection to GitHub.
 * **🔄 Update JAR:** Force the application to ping GitHub and check if a newer version of PlantUML is available to download.